 Since there are lots of brands that sell this type of footwear, you could easily find one you like at an extremely competitive price.
 If you also look out for sales, you could buy multiple pairs, which you could use for different occasions, or simply just to switch up your dog’s look throughout the week.

 A lot of dog boots these days come with Velcro straps as well as reflective materials, which help keep them secured and more visible in the dark respectively.
 Some of them even come with rubber pads on the soles for improved traction.
 This added feature helps prevent accidental slips and falls, which could hurt your dog even more.
 Dog boots also help insulate the foot pads, which prevents dried and cracked skin.
 You could even make your dog wear a sweater or a coat, so they could retain their body heat better.
+For a wider selection of choices, check out our dog sweaters and dog coats guides.

 Apply Some Balm